databacker/mysql-backup/docs/backup.md

 * Local: If it starts with a `/` character or `file:///` url, it will dump to a local path.
 If in a container, you should have it volume-mounted.
 * SMB: If it is a URL of the format `smb://hostname/share/path/` then it will connect via SMB.
 * S3: If it is a URL of the format `s3://bucketname.fqdn.com/path` then it will connect via using the S3 protocol.
+* SCP: If it is a URL of the format `scp://user@hostname:/path` then it will connect via SCP.

 In addition, you can send to multiple targets by separating them with a whitespace for the environment variable, or native multiple options for other configuration options.
 For example, to send to a local directory and an SMB share: